 |Lexar||Professional 633x LSD64GCBNL633||U3||UHS-I||40.1||79.4||75.7||24.2||95||-|

-Real-World Speed Tests
+Real-World SD Card Speed Tests

 In conducting these tests, my objective is to test the performance that we can realistically expect using off-the-shelf hardware.

-There are two things I am not trying to do.
+To be clear, there are two things I am not trying to do.
 I’m not trying to replicate the manufacturers’ lab tests.
 And I’m not trying to play gotcha and test whether the speed ratings the manufacturers claim are accurate.
 There are, after all, several things that can affect the speeds you can get out of cards in practice.

 The Notes / Definitions

 X Rating vs MB/s.
 Some manufacturers use a more cryptic x rating in place of MB/s.
 Lexar, in particular, has long used this system.
 It comes from the old way of measuring the speed of CD-ROM drives when the standard speed of a CD-ROM drive was 150KB/s.
-Each x therefore equals 150KB/s.
+Each x, therefore, equals 150KB/s.

 Here’s a quick cheat sheet for converting some of the common x ratings to MB/s:

-SDHC vs SDXC
+SDHC vs. SDXC vs. SDUC